 |

-Meanwhile, the three-month moving average unemployment rate dropped to 6.6% in August (6.8% in July), down for the fifth time this year, and lower than the same period last year (7.8%).
+Meanwhile, the three-month moving average unemployment rate dropped to 6.4% in September (6.6% in August), down for the sixth time this year, and lower than the same period last year (7.7%).

 |